 Itemised pay statements are also known as payslips, pay stubs or pay records.

-There are future changes to the statutory scheme which are due to take effect from 6 April 2019.
-These include extending the right to receive a pay statement to all workers and requiring number of hours to be recorded on the payslip where pay varies depending on time worked.
+Since 6 April 2019 workers also have the right to receive a written itemised pay statement and where pay varies depending on time worked the number of hours worked should be recorded on the payslip.
 More information on these changes can be found within our in-depth review of this area.